weareinteractive/ansible-users/README.md

 #     groups: ["adm", "www-data"]
 #     append: no                    (only append groups, leave others)
 #     home_mode: "0750"
+#     home_owner: "not-foobar"      (only for cases when home owner is different from username, i.e. `root` for chrooted sftp users)
 #     home_create: yes
 #     home: /path/to/user/home
 #     home_files: